biswasnb/Customer_Churn_Analysis/README.md

 # Customer_Churn_Analysis
-Data-driven analysis of customer churn patterns with insights and actionable strategies.
+# Customer Churn Analysis

+## 📌 Overview
+This repository contains an in-depth analysis of customer churn based on a dataset of **7,043** customers.
+The analysis explores key factors influencing churn, including contract types, payment methods, tenure, and additional services.